A student loan deferment calculator has become a popular resource for student loan borrowers.

 - Amount owed on unsubsidized loan

 - Deferment period (repayment term in days, months, or years)

 - Annual interest rate

-Once you have input that data and clicked ‘Calculate’, the calculator will churn out results that tell you:
+Once you have input that data, most calculators will churn out results that tell you:

 - How much additional interest (if any) is accrued on your loan during deferment